 Recipe ingredients I used.

-All you need are 3 basic ingredients which are eggs, Asiago cheese and fresh arugula.
-You also need some butter to use for cooking the eggs but that’s it!
+All you need are 3 basic ingredients which are eggs, Asiago cheese and fresh arugula leaves.
+I also used unsalted butter to cook the eggs but you could also use cooking spray or olive oil.
+You might also want to season with salt and black pepper.

-How to make this asiago arugula eggs recipe.
+How to make an easy asiago arugula omelet.

-- Spray a small omelet skillet with nonstick cooking spray.
-Place it on the stove and heat it up to medium high heat.
+Step 1: Spray a small omelet pan or nonstick skillet with nonstick cooking spray.
+Place it on the stove, add the butter and heat up to medium high heat.

 You get a little spicy peppery flavor from the arugula, and a bit of salty goodness from the asiago.
 The eggs get a nice crusty brown on the bottom that is so delicious.